 Easy.
 They are the rabble-rousers, the ones who have nothing positive to contribute but are only out to disrupt, disturb, and upset you.
 Their posts may vary from personal comments on your photo, satirical outbursts on your blogs or videos or direct attacks on your person, to out-of-context malicious remarks in an ongoing discussion.
 They would definitely be using a false bio and either no profile pic or a false one.

 What do you do if you are trolled?

 - Avoid feeding them – they thrive on your emotional upheaval and vituperative responses.
 The smart thing to do is to neither acknowledge their comments nor respond to them.
 Nothing is as off-putting as an IGNORE.

-- Keep records and block – If the trolling continues, keep records and block account of the troll and report to the platform.
+- Keep records and block – If the trolling continues, keep records and block the account of the troll and report it to the platform.
 Let your friends know about the account too.

-- Consider keeping commenting off on your YouTube channel – you may also choose to delete negative comments.
+- Consider continuing to comment on your YouTube channel – you may also choose to delete negative comments.

 - Make amendments to posts – if factual or grammatical errors or an archaic style of writing your posts or blogs have brought out the trolls, consider apologizing for the errors and making revisions.
 Reply positively, thanking the troll for the feedback.
 You will take the wind out of the troll’s sails.

 - Don’t take it to heart – adults may use humor to counter trolls online, but it may not be easy for teens to keep emotions aside and reply to abusive comments lightly.
-So, it’s best to ignore.
+So, it’s best to ignore it.

 As a digital parent, you may already be aware of trolls and the emotional havoc they can cause.
 You want to protect your kids from their attacks when they go online.
 At the same time, you need to explain to them why trolling is wrong and sometimes funny isn’t funny at all but maybe hurtful and nasty.